mefengl/chat-play/apps/twice/README.md

 ## Installation

 1. Make sure you have the [Tampermonkey](https://www.tampermonkey.net/) browser extension installed.
-2. Click [here](https://github.com/mefengl/chatgpt-twice/raw/main/chatgpt-twice.user.js) to install the userscript.
+2. Click [here](https://greasyfork.org/scripts/463688-chatgpt-twice) to the script page on Greasyfork.
 3. Visit [https://chat.openai.com/](https://chat.openai.com/) and see the script in action!

 ## Usage